Last updated on June 29, 2026

 #5.
 Breya, Etherium Shaper

 Breya, Etherium Shaper is mostly a generic commander, celebrated for its versatility and synergy in artifact-based decks.
 It thrives in builds that can generate and sacrifice artifacts efficiently, turning them into potent removal, direct damage, or lifegain.
-Its main ability to create two Thopter tokens immediately upon entering sets up its effects while providing blockers or offensive threats.
+Its ETB ability to create two thopter tokens immediately upon entering sets up its effects while providing blockers or offensive threats.

 #4.
 Omnath, Locus of Creation

 Back in the day, Omnath, Locus of Creation was banned from the Standard format where it dominated with sheer wild force.
 From there, it has been a good staple card in other Constructed formats like Modern.
 As a 4-color commander, its landfall ability makes it the perfect build-around for decks focused on ramp and hitting extra land drops.
-This rewards you for careful sequencing and land-based combos that can be easily set up due to Omnath’s ability to gain life, generate mana, and deal damage all in a single turn.
+As long as you're hitting consistent land drops, the rest of the strategy is up to you.

 #3.
 Atraxa, Praetors' Voice